lithnet/access-manager-docs/docs/help/app-pages/Authorization-Page.md

 You can add, edit and delete individual rules using the authorization rule editor.

 There are several other helpful tools on this page.
-To determine the effective access a user has to a particular computer, use the [[Effective access|Effective access page]] tool.
+To determine the effective access a user has to a particular computer, use the [Effective access](/help/app-pages/Effective-Access-Page) tool.

-You can build your authorization rule set by [[importing authorization rules|Importing authorization rules]] from other sources where users already have permissions.
+You can build your authorization rule set by [importing authorization rules](/configuration/importing/Importing-authorization-rules) from other sources where users already have permissions.

 The `Save permission report` tool allows you to export a list of all the principals that are granted access via the selected rules to a CSV file.
 Note, that any PowerShell based rules are not included in this report.